 Brilliant Earth claims recycled gold helps the environment and reduces mining.
 This illustration shows how recycled gold is just rebranded dirty gold.

 Brilliant Earth dominates the internet for any topic related to ethics + wedding rings, engagement rings, and/or diamonds.
 They have generated endless positive publicity from trade and consumer press.
-Their website gets over a million visits a month.
-Their social media presence is massive; and, they have opened up eight retail stores.
+Their website gets over a million visits a month and they have nine showrooms in major markets.

 Screenshot taken summer 2018.
 For years Brilliant Earth has claimed that the ethical jewelry movement is their own, inviting us to "join the movement."